I have discovered that I work somewhat differently with different

 With individuals, I regularly use

-Emotion-Focused, existential, mindfulness-based and body-centered techniques.
+Emotion-Focused, existential, mindfulness-based, attachment-based and body-centered techniques.
 I also

 pay a lot of attention to people''s histories in order to understand how